 A simple way to do this is to offer people a free subscription to your weekly newsletter.
 This way, your products are taken directly to the inbox of your target audience.
 Your brand remains fresh in the minds of the user and they can know all about the new products you offer without visiting your site.

 This is a great way to entice customers to come back and make a purchase on your site.

 Reason #10: Failing to make the Emotional Connect

 A study by Harvard Business Review states that if customers are emotionally connected to your product, they are likely to end up buying from you, more than customers who are highly satisfied.
 Yet, companies fail to establish this emotional connection with consumers.

 Discover one unique thing about your product; this should be emotion and not a feature.
 Then try to establish an emotional connection with the audience by highlighting this emotion.
 For instance, if you’re selling women’s perfume, then your advertisements and descriptions should focus on how a woman feels after using your perfume.
 Not just highlight its fragrance, volume, and other features.

 The next time you’re building a site from scratch or redesigning your existing site to meet your targets, make use of this list.
 Avoid making the mistakes listed here.
 Remember that with so many other fishermen casting their hooks, it’s your job to turn your site visitors into life-long buyers.
 Else, with a single click, they’re gone!

-So if you are planning to get your e-commerce website development then you are in the right place.
-We at Webfries are very competent in e-commerce website development with the latest technology like woocommerce, open cart, Drupal, Magento, etc. Our most valuable portfolio is our biggest asset.
+So if you are planning to get your e-commerce website developed then you are in the right place.
+We at Webfries are very competent in e-commerce website development with the latest technology like woo-commerce, open cart, Drupal, Magento, etc. Our most valuable portfolio is our biggest asset.
 For website designing and development in Gurgaon, you can call us at +91 124-4379-633.
 We are also available 24×7 at www.webfries.com.